mustafacem/data_dep/README.md

 To configure the application, you'll need to set up several environment variables.
 You can find a template of the required variables in the `.env.example` file.
 The code is looking for this vars in `.env`.

 - `DB_COLLECTION`: name of the vector db collection the Agents will use
+- `IE_API_TOKEN`: security token for the Insight Engine.
+What token should use users of our API

 ## Development guidelines